- This event has passed.

 June 16 @ 1:00 pm - 4:00 pm

-As a part of our New Monuments for New Cities initiative with the High Line Joint Art Network, the Bentway has invited High Line research residents and Monument Lab co-founders Ken Lum and Paul Farber to curate a speakers series entitled Theory X.
+As a part of our New Monuments for New Cities initiative with the High Line Network, High Line research residents and Monument Lab co-founders Ken Lum and Paul Farber and The Bentway have curated a speakers series entitled Theory X.

 “Your gaze scans the streets as if they were written pages: the city says everything you must think…however the city may really be, beneath this thick coating of signs, whatever it may contain or conceal.”